 Fixes: Describes the issues resolved since general availability.

 The InValuesLimit connection property has been added to the driver.
 It determines the maximum number of values in an IN clause subquery to be materialized.
 If this value is exceeded, the driver processes the subquery as a JOIN clause.
-You can use this property if your query exceeds the maximum SOQL length set by Salesforce.*
+You can use this property if your query exceeds the maximum SOQL length set by Salesforce.
+Refer to InValuesLimit for details.*

 The driver has been enhanced to support the JSON web token (JWT) grant in OAuth 2.0 authentication.
 The connection properties JWTCertAlias, JWTCertStore, JWTCertPassword, ClaimsIssuer, and ClaimsSubject have been added to the driver.*